mperignon/2016-02-04-Flagstaff/lessons/sqlite/07-join.md

 > *   Explain what primary and foreign keys are, and why they are useful.

-In order to submit her data to a web site that aggregates historical meteorological data,
+In order to submit her data to a web site that distributes historical meteorological data,
 Gina needs to format it as
 latitude, longitude, date, quantity, and reading.
 However,
 her latitudes and longitudes are in the `Site` table, while the dates of measurements are in the `Visited` table and the readings themselves are in the `Survey` table.
-She needs to combine these tables somehow.
+She needs to combine these tables to create the dataset she will submit.

 The SQL command to do this is `JOIN`.
-To see how it works,
-let's start by joining the `Site` and `Visited` tables:
+Let's start by joining the `Site` and `Visited` tables:

 ~~~ {.sql}
 SELECT * FROM Site JOIN Visited;